mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 We examine the performance of the two technologies by looking at the number of received UDP packets at ``wifiHost2`` and ``wpanHost2``.
-We look at the independent performance of the Wifi and WPAN hosts (i.e. when there is just one of the host pairs communicating), and see how their performances change when they share the same frequency range/both of them communicate concurrently.
-TODO
+We look at the independent performance of the Wifi and WPAN hosts (i.e. when there is just one of the host pairs communicating), and see how their performances change when both of them communicate concurrently.

 ..
 Since the two wireless technologies coexist on the same frequency band and affect each others' operation, they both take a performance hit when they operate with